 Ingredients

-The palm sugar honeycomb cake uses both baking powder and baking soda as rising agents, making it more forgiving than the pandan version, which relies solely on baking powder.
+It uses both baking powder and baking soda to rise—much more forgiving than the pandan version, which relies on just baking powder.
+(Don’t worry, I’ve also got foolproof recipes for pandan honeycomb cake and ube honeycomb cake!)

 - Eggs (Size L)